-- The load and generation bid data from the Bid/Post system

-- Unit status data derived from the performance tracking Automatic Generation Control system (AGCPTS)

-- Current schedules

-- Load forecasts
+- The load and generation bid data from the Bid/Post system - Unit status data derived from the Automatic Generation Control system (AGC) - Current schedules - Load forecasts

-- New York Interface constraints

-An input processor takes the flat files from Bid data is transferred from the Bid/Post system and loads them into the RANGERIUC database.
-This data includes input processor also keeps track of time stamps associated with the Bid/Post system data.
+Bid data is transferred from the Bid/Post system into the RANGER database.
+This data includes time stamps associated with the Bid/Post system data.
 IUC then runs with the newly loaded database as input and produces the initial unconstrained unit commitment schedule.